 - With gloved fingers or a rag, rub the stained area.

 Baking Soda for Grease

 Grease stains can be hard before they set into a fabric, but once they've been cooked in, it is even harder.
-This method is designed specifically for grease stains and has a pretty good success rate.
+This method is designed specifically for grease stains and has a pretty good success rate, but baking soda can also help remove butter stains from clothes.
 To banish that grease, you'll need to:

 - In a spray bottle combine, 1 tablespoon of both glycerin and dish soap to 1.5 cups of warm water.

 - Shake up the mixture.